WISDEM/WOMBAT/docs/source/index.rst

    timeseries data is provided for the simulation.
 2) Each subassemly failure model is a random sampling from a Weibull distribution, so for the sake of clarity we'll consider this to be a catastrophic drivetrain failure.
-   When the timeout is reached in the simulation, the subassembly's operating level is reduced to 0%, and a message is passed to the turbine level (the overarching system model).
+   When the timeout (time to failure) is reached in the simulation, the subassembly's operating level is reduced to 0%, and a message is passed to the turbine level (the overarching system model).
 3) From there, the turbine will shut off, and signal to all other subassembly models to